-When it comes to spectacle, excitement and glamour, the USA really does stand alone.
-Boasting countless world-famous sights and attractions, the United States holds a unique cultural and historical fascination which attracts millions of visitors every year.
-From sprawling metropolises to rolling, forested landscapes, via snow-capped mountains and sandy dessert landscapes.
+When it comes to spectacle, excitement, and glamour, the USA really does stand alone.
+Boasting countless world-famous sights and attractions, the United States holds a unique cultural and historical fascination that attracts millions of visitors every year.
+From sprawling metropolises to rolling, forested landscapes, via snow-capped mountains and sandy desert landscapes.

 U.S.A Tour Package (9 Nights / 10 Days)

 Day 1 Boston

 Upon arrival make your own way to your downtown hotel.
 The remainder of the day is free to relax after your flight.

 Boston is a large city with many enticing attractions.
 Explore the Freedom Trail, shop at Quincy Market, take a whale-watching cruise, or visit one of the country most famous breweries, Samuel Adams.

 Day 3 Boston, New York